HomerKH19/MM1-Updates/README.md

 Check this out for Memory Modules: https://www.youtube.com/watch?v=De5ufcDueRU&t=3920s

-A BIG THANKS goes out to Pedro Pena.
+A BIG THANKS goes out to the following people: Pedro Pena, Joel Ewy, David Graham.

-See the picture:
+See the picture of Pedro build: https://github.com/HomerKH19/MM1-Updates/blob/main/20230906_120140%20Copy.jpg
-https://github.com/HomerKH19/MM1-Updates/blob/main/20230906_120140%20Copy.jpg

 Also the MM1 Tech Manual, Page 5-13 has been updated.